tushariiit/Flutter-Login-Signup/README.md

 # Flutter-Login-Signup

-A basic Flutter Login and Signup page that uses Firebase for authentcation and as database to store username etc.
+A basic Flutter Login and Signup page that uses Firebase for authentication and as a database to store username etc.